DejanPopov/DejanPopov/README.md

-- 👋 Hi, I’m @DejanPopov :)
+- 👋 Hi, I’m @Dejan
-- 👀 I’m interested in ... programming!
-Making games!
+- 👀 I’m interested in ...
+Programming and Computer Science Engineering
 - 🌱 I’m currently learning ...
-C++ development /w Unreal Engine 5.
+Godot4 /w C++,C#
 - 💞️ I’m looking to collaborate on ...
-Lady Luck take over this one ?
+Games
 - 📫 How to reach me ... https://www.linkedin.com/in/dejan-popov-779343107/

 <!---